turingschool/career-development-curriculum/module_two/professional_storytelling_ii.md

 Now, let's apply these ideas to your own story and practice telling it.

+#### When & How You Tell Your Story
+* Networking Events
+* 1:1 Coffee Meetings
+* Interviews

+* How might your story be different in these different contexts?
+* How will your 5-minute version of your story be different from your 1-minute elevator pitch?

 ### You Do: Individual Story-writing

 **Write:** Reflect on your experience entering your new career in the software industry and write a draft of your story, answering the questions **who are you, why are you here, what's next?** Think about how others might root for you as a character and what's at stake for you in your career transition.
 Consider: